The Chiral Domain of a Camera Arrangement: Chiral Reconstructions

+In Hartley's language, a ``quasi-affine reconstruction" is one which differs from a true scene by a quasi-affine transformation with respect to only the scene points.
+This is a weaker notion than a chiral reconstruction as Hartley points out (\cite[Section 8.1]{hartley1998chirality} and \cite[Section 21.]{HartleyZisserman2004}).
+By differentiating between strict and non-strict quasi-affine transformations we are able to state an if and only if theorem that connects quasi-affine transformations to chiral reconstructions.

-Hartley's chiral inequalities are strict while our cone conditions in Theorem~\ref{thm:cone conditions for chiral recon} allow vectors $\mathbf{h}$ in the boundary of $K_\mathcal{Q}^\ast$. \Cref{thm:chiral set of an arrangement} leads to non-strict inequalities.
+Hartley's chiral inequalities are strict while our cone conditions in Theorem~\ref{thm:cone conditions for chiral recon} allow vectors $\mathbf{h}$ in the boundary of $K_\mathcal{Q}^\ast$.
+This is because the chiral domain is described by non-strict inequalities (\Cref{thm:chiral set of an arrangement}) which in turn came from extending the definition of chirality to all of $\mathbb{P}^3$.
 The reason to pass to $\interior K_{\si C}$ and $\interior K_{-\si C}$ was because of the need for finite cameras in a chiral reconstruction.
 In fact, we could have restricted to $\interior K_\mathcal{Q}^\ast$ in Theorem~\ref{thm:cone conditions for chiral recon} which would exactly give Hartley's chiral inequalities.
 This is because if the $\mathbf{h}$ produced in \Cref{thm:cone conditions for chiral recon} lies in the boundary of $K_\mathcal{Q}^\ast$, we may replace it by one in $\interior K_\mathcal{Q}^\ast$ by continuity.
 Geometrically this means that if $\mathcal{P}$ has a chiral reconstruction, then it has one in which all world points are finite and do not lie on any principal planes.

 Hartley's work was done with the aim of upgrading a two view projective reconstruction to a metric reconstruction.
 In follow up work, Nist{\'e}r addresses this question for multiple views \cite{nister2004untwisting}.
 He does this by transforming the projective reconstruction into one which is quasi-affine with respect to the camera centers.
 As can be seen from \Cref{thm:quasi-affine} above, quasi-affineness with respect to the camera centers is a necessary condition for chirality.
 He does not enforce quasi-affineness with respect to the scene points, because they are often noisy and their chirality may change as part of the metric upgrade.
 Nist{\'e}r shows that enforcing the quasi-affineness on camera centers makes the iterative algorithm used to perform the subsequent metric upgrade easier and more reliable.